 The contribution of the sector to the overall economy is much greater than is suggested by the contribution to GGP.
 Agriculture's strong indirect role in the economy is a function of backward and forward linkages to other sectors.
-Purchase of goods such as fertilisers, chemicals and implements forms backward linkages with the manufacturing sector while forward linkages are formed through the supply of raw materials to industry.
-About 66% of agricultural output is used as intermediate products in the manufacturing sector.
-These linkages augment the sector's contribution to the GGP.
 The GGP multiplier for agriculture in the Western Cape is estimated at 1.29, while that of agribusiness and non-agricultural industries are similarly estimated at 1.02 and 1.1 respectively.
 The employment multiplier for agriculture is 82.8, compared to 39.7 and 29.4 for agribusiness and non-agricultural industries respectively.
 Agriculture's potential to contribute to employment and value adding in the provincial economy therefore on average exceeds those of the non-agricultural sectors.